Special Educational Needs and Disabilities (SEND)

 The training our staff have had or are getting:

 Every year we have 5 days of staff training, where teaching and learning, including that of SEND pupils is a regular part.
-Our SENCo is a qualified assessor for dyslexia and special exam arrangements and the team of SEN teachers are all experienced in working with pupils with a variety of Special Educational Needs.
+Our SENDCo is a qualified assessor for dyslexia and special exam arrangements and the team of SEN teachers are all experienced in working with pupils with a variety of Special Educational Needs.
+We also have a team of HLTAs who specialise in work with students who have been diagnosed with ASD or SLCN.
+They liaise regularly with the SENDCo, Phoenix outreach and our allocated speech and language therapist.

-How we include children/young people in activities and school trips:
+How we involve children/young people in activities, school trips and their education:

 Access facilities for pupils with SEND: